Surviving Spouse rights in Alabama (also known as widow’s rights) include:

 Surviving Spouse’s Right to Elective Share or Election Against a Will

 Under Alabama law, a surviving spouse has a right to share in a decedent’s estate.
 In essence, a surviving spouse’s Right of Election renders it impossible to disinherit a spouse.
-The elective share is only available when the decedent left a will.
+The elective share is only available when the decedent left a valid will under Alabama law.
 Absent a will, the surviving spouse would be entitled to a share of the decedent’s estate under the intestacy laws noted above, without the need for an elective share.

 The “separate estate” includes all of the property owned by the surviving spouse, after the decedent’s death outright or in fee simple absolute and all legal and equitable interests in property acquired by the surviving spouse having survived the decedent.
 This separate estate also includes all income or beneficial interests: under a trust, proceeds of decedent’s life insurance, pension plan, profit-sharing, stock bonus, deferred compensation, disability, death benefit or other such plan established by an employer.
 See Ala.
 Code.
 Sec.
 43-8-70(b).

 The value of the elective share is satisfied based on a defined priority of assets and property.
 Following this statutorily-prescribed method, the remaining property of the estate is equitably apportioned to satisfy the surviving spouse’s elective share.
 See Ala.
 Code.
 Sec.
 43-8-75.

 The petition for the elective share must be made within six months from later date of the decedent’s death or the probate of decedent’s will.
 There are exceptions to this these statutory time limitations affording the court some leeway.
 See Ala.
 Code.
 Sec.
 43-8-73(a).
 It is important, however, to act as quickly as possible to avoid any pitfalls that may result from a failure to make such an election.

 A surviving spouse is entitled to several allowances and exemptions under Alabama law.
 These allowances and exemptions are in place to help and protect the surviving spouse.